Standing Out From Plagiarized Content

-Challenge the familiar means to start a new perspective, not necessarily oppose the common views and norms but to challenge people’s perspective by starting a new ideology.
+Challenging the familiar means starting a new perspective, not necessarily opposing the standard views and norms, but challenging people’s attitudes by creating a new ideology.

-In fact, a black model who had posted her photos of a remake on several magazine covers of other white models had earned a lot of shares and likes on social media.
-Her post was all about her challenging the thought of not having multiple black models in a fashion show roster the way they allow multiple white models.
+A black model who had posted her photos of a remake on several magazine covers of other white models had earned a lot of shares and likes on social media.
+Her post was all about her challenging the thought of not having multiple black models in a fashion show roster because they allow numerous white models.

-The thought is all about diversity, and that no two black woman is the same and looks the same.
+The thought is all about diversity and that no two black women are the same and look the same.

 She had pulled off her magazine cover remakes and earned herself a reputation, more than her expectations.

 Uniqueness and viralness are not two opposing magnetic poles.
-In fact, your originality is one of the keys to standing out and make your posts viral.
-Effective content always aims to educate, to help and to entertain.
+On the contrary, your originality is one of the keys to standing out and making your posts viral.
+Compelling content always aims to educate, help and entertain.

-Vincent Spivey is a passionate social marketer, researcher and write.
-He is also an advocate of anti-plagiarism and intellectual property rights and he is on the move to inform other digital marketers about its importance.
+Vincent Spivey is a passionate social marketer, researcher, and writer.
+He is also an advocate of anti-plagiarism and intellectual property rights, and he is on the move to inform other digital marketers about its importance.
 The Livingston and Loeffler Law Firm, a group of intellectual property rights lawyers based in Miami, is helping him make this happen.